techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_09/Exercise_09.md

 	![](images/23.png)
 1. Copy and paste the routes URL from the terminal window into the Inference URL textbox by prefixing this URL with "https://"; thenk click **Browse**
 	![](images/24.png)
-1. Select an image from the folder *test_images* folder you have already downloaded as explained in the prerequisites
+1. Select an image from the folder *test\_images\_byom* folder you have already downloaded as explained in the prerequisites
 	![](images/25.png)

 1. Click on **Analyze!** to test your model.